-D-Day 75: Five of the best Second World War film themes
+VE Day 75: Five of the best Second World War movie soundtracks

-To mark the 75th anniversary of the D-Day landings, we round up some of the most nostalgic and beautiful music from films about the Second World War.
+As we mark the 75th anniversary of Victory in Europe Day, we round up some of the most nostalgic and beautiful music from films about the Second World War.

 ‘The Dam Busters March’